mypdns/matrix/README.md

 [![liberapay](https://www.mypdns.org/fileproxy/?name=sp_receives_mypdns)](https://liberapay.com/MyPDNS/donate)
 [![goal](https://www.mypdns.org/fileproxy/?name=sp_goal_mypdns)](https://liberapay.com/MyPDNS/donate)

-My Privacy DNS is an excellent way to protect your privacy online, and it also offers additional features to help you stay safe and secure.
-One of these features is the anti-porn list, which blocks access to pornographic and explicit sites.
-This feature is especially useful for parents who want to ensure that their children are not exposed to inappropriate content online.

-With the rise of online tracking and data breaches, it's become more important than ever to take steps to protect your privacy online.
-My Privacy DNS is a great way to do just that.
-It's easy to use, highly effective, and completely free.
+We highly appreciate any contributions to support My Privacy DNS, a project committed to protecting online privacy.

-By [donating to My Privacy DNS](https://kb.mypdns.org/articles/MTX-A-3/DONATION), you are not only supporting a great project that helps protect your privacy online, but you are also helping to ensure that it continues to provide this valuable service free of charge to the public.
-Additionally, you are supporting the development of other privacy-friendly software.
-Together, we can help protect our privacy and keep the internet safe and secure for everyone.
+By [donating to My Privacy DNS](https://kb.mypdns.org/articles/MTX-A-3/DONATION), you are aiding in the continuation of this valuable service, which remains free of charge to the public, and supporting the development of additional privacy-friendly software.

 ## Source list

-The `source` folder contains several sub-folders, each named as groups, for which a submission should be put.
-This however doesn't necessarily mean that one domain can't be put into several 'groups'.

-Ex. `google.*` which belongs to several groups as they represent all online evil, when we talk about privacy and anti-brainwashing/manipulation; Facebook is also well represented in several categories.
+The `source` directory comprises various sub-folders, each representing distinct groups for domain submissions.
+For instance, `google.*` is included in several groups due to its extensive online presence.

 ## Categorizing

-Each sub-folder of `sources` should contain its own README which in short describes what the list is all about and the criteria to add a domain into its `domain.list` or `wildcard.list`.
-Each category is explained in [Matrix Source Files](source/README.md).
+Each sub-folder within `sources` contains a README file that outlines the list and criteria for adding domains to its `domain.list` or `wildcard.list`.
+Detailed explanations for each category are available in [Matrix Source Files](source/README.md).

 ## Submitting

-To report problematic websites, please create a new issue for each domain.
-You will need to provide the URL and a screenshot for evidence.
+To report problematic websites, please create a new issue for each domain, providing the URL and a screenshot for evidence.

 ## Combining the Matrix

-For the Adult filtering, please refer to the [README](source/README.md)
+For Adult filtering, please refer to the [README](source/README.md)

-**Intro**: The difference between files inside `source/category_name` is that, with [RPZ][RPZ] we do not necessarily need to apply all found subdomain records, as wildcard is recognized as a valid blacklist record.
-This is allowing us to use only two types of record sheets `wildcard.list` and `domain.list`, this is also the explanation for why you haven't seen a hosts ([RFC:952][RFC952]) file within our source list.
+With [RPZ][RPZ], we utilize `wildcard.list` and `domain.list` records, which

-To use My Privacy DNS's records Matrix with a non [RPZ][RPZ] recognizing system, such as Pi-hole and `/etc/hosts` or for Windows `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.
+explains the absence of a hosts ([RFC:952][RFC952]) file in our source list.
+To use My Privacy DNS's records Matrix with systems such as Pi-hole or `/etc/hosts`, combine both the `wildcard.list` and `domain.list`.

 ## Whitelist

-This list has its own life, as it's a very, very tricky one to maintain.

-Whitelisting is a personal case and should not be done by any third party people or organizations.
+The whitelist is complex and requires meticulous handling.
+It is crucial to note that whitelisting is a personal task and should not be undertaken by third parties.

-The reason for that is, it has to balance between what is going on with a domain that, for several reasons, might be blacklisted on some lists but not on others.
-It can also be that a domain in general is 99.9% right, but because of its nature of user-based submissions, could do a lot of evil.

-Ex.
-Github.com

-Gitlab is hosting 100% user-submitted content, but for the same reason, is also a target for cyber criminals to host their evil [Malware](https://en.wikipedia.org/wiki/Malware).
-For that reason, Gitlab often pops up on lists for malicious code.
-But as that would have a huge influence on our workflow, it would, of course, have to be whitelisted on our list.
+For instance, Gitlab hosts user-submitted content and may occasionally be flagged for malicious code.
+However, blocking it would significantly impact our workflow, necessitating its inclusion on the whitelist.

 ## Bulk commits

-Bulk commits will only be tolerated, if done by a @developer of the repository, does it and **_ONLY_** if and when the source is commonly trusted **_and_** if the amount of domains can justify it will be way too time-consuming, to open an issue for each domain changed in the targeted domain.
+Bulk commits are permissible solely if executed by a @developer of the repository and only when the source is commonly trusted and the number of domains makes individual issues impractical.

-**note**: This rule shall always be a copy of the common [Bulk commits][Bulk-commits] rule.

 ## FAQ

 ### Broken site

-**Q**: Your lists have broken my website, by blocking a third party domain!
+**Q**: Your lists have broken my website by blocking a third-party domain!

-**A**: We have absolutely not broken your website by blocking any third-party domain.
+**A**: We have not caused your website to malfunction.
+The issue stems from your own miswritten code that compromises privacy by involving third parties.

-It's you and only you who has submitted bad code and mis-written your website to behave badly.
-Be happy we haven't blocked your website already for leaking privacy to third party.

 ### Why not Whitelisting